-Josh Tutwiler enters his first season as Assistant Coach at VCU in 2018.
+Josh Tutwiler enters his second season as Assistant Coach at VCU for the 2019-2020 season.
 Tutwiler served as the Director of Baseball Operations in both 2016 & 17.

-During his first two seasons in Black and Gold, the Rams put up a 73-41 record, which included the second seed in the Atlantic 10 Conference Championship.
+During his time at VCU, the Rams have posted four-consecutive 35-plus win seasons.
 Tutwiler joined the Rams after spending the previous three seasons with Williams & Mary.

 In 2015, he helped the Tribe to the program's third consecutive CAA Baseball Tournament, which is tied for the longest streak in program history.
 Under his guidance, six Tribe baseball players were selected to All-Colonial Athletic Association Awards, including juniors Charley Gould and Ryan Hissey, who earned first-team honors.
 Gould also recieved national recognition as a semifinalist for the Dick Howser trophy.
 Hissey was also a 14th round selection of the Toronto Blue Jays in the MLB Draft.